python-poetry/poetry/docs/docs/index.md

 curl -sSL https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py | python
 ```

+!!! note

+    You only need to install Poetry once.
+It will automatically pick up the current
+    Python version and use it to [create virtualenvs](/docs/basic-usage/#poetry-and-virtualenvs) accordingly.

 The installer installs the `poetry` tool to Poetry's `bin` directory.
 On Unix it is located at `$HOME/.poetry/bin` and on Windows at `%USERPROFILE%\.poetry\bin`.